 It was another solid week in the fight to legalize marijuana across the United States.
 Some of the biggest news to surface comes from the presidential campaign trail, where Vermont Senator Bernie Sanders revealed his plan to end pot prohibition nationwide.
-Also, Maine’s two marijuana groups have teamed up to put a single initiative on the ballot in the 2016 election and activists in North Dakota have filed the necessary paperwork to launch a campaign to legalizing medical marijuana.
+Also, Maine’s two marijuana groups have teamed up to put a single initiative on the ballot in the 2016 election and activists in North Dakota have filed the necessary paperwork to launch a campaign to legalize medical marijuana.

-Read all about this and more in the HIGH TIMES Legislative Roundup for November 2:
+Read all about this and more in the High Times Legislative Roundup for November 2:

 Federal: Bernie Sanders to Introduce Bill to Lift Federal Ban on Weed